Explore our Global Challenges research

 Drones could protect coffee plants from devastating fungal disease

 A team of UK scientists, including researchers at the University of York, is researching how to apply drone technology to prevent the spread of a fungal disease which devastates coffee crops.

 Major new project to address trade challenge

-The Stockholm Environment Institute at the University of York will undertake assessments of trade in agricultural commodities as part of a multi-million pound project led by the United Nation World Conservation Monitoring Centre.
+The Stockholm Environment Institute at the University of York will undertake assessments of trade in agricultural commodities as part of a multi-million pound project led by the United Nations' World Conservation Monitoring Centre.

 £10m Centre for Anthropocene Biodiversity announced

 The Leverhulme Trust Board has announced it will fund up to £10 million over the next 10 years to establish a new centre for research on biodiversity change at the University of York.

 Scientists studying the digestive system of a curious wood-eating crustacean have discovered it may hold the key to a sustainable method of converting wood into biofuel.